The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Instrumentation considerations

 During the non-operating period and for extreme weather conditions a second, more robust system is foreseen.
 With regard to the areas required for the main reflector backup structure and the beam, we find that a spherical shape is best suited to AtLAST's conditions.
 Both a fiberglass shell widely used for small telescopes or a tent shell as planned should meet AtLAST’s requirements, with a fiberglass shell as baseline design \citep[as used by, e.g., the European Solar Telescope; see][]{Hammerschlag2010}.
 The shell of this shutter also provides water management to channel rainwater and snow from M1 away from the telescope interior.
-The inside of the M1 backup structure will be sealed in the plane of the carbon fiber reinforced plastics sandwich baseplates of the structure (see Fig.~\ref{fig:fe_model_panelseg}).
+The inner side of the M1 backup structure will be sealed in the plane of the CFRP sandwich baseplate of the structure (see Fig.~\ref{fig:fe_model_panelseg}).
 The shutter guides the water to outlets on the side of the telescope.